 How It Works

-In photoacoustics, short laser pulses are emitted into a patient's body.
-When the laser hits a blood vessel, for example, the light is converted into heat, causing a small increase in pressure.
-This increase in pressure then moves through the body in the same way a sound wave would.
-This sound wave on the skin can be measured.
-Photoacoustics technology is an extension of ultrasound imaging.
+In photoacoustics, short laser pulses are emitted into a patient’s body.
+When these laser pulses hit a blood vessel, for example, they cause a small increase in pressure that moves through the body like a sound wave and can be measured on the skin.
 In ultrasound imaging, the sound is transmitted into the body, where it bounces off of various tissues in a variety of ways and produces waves that can also be detected on the skin.
-Photoacoustics does not measure echo, but rather it measures the sound that is produced through the absorption of light.
-This means a much greater sensitivity to substances that absorb light — such as blood — is needed.
-The method is primarily suitable for measuring waves in relatively superficial parts of the body, up to 15 mm under the skin.